 A number of George's school books also survive, including his geography book and Latin lexicon:

 George Row's formal education came to an abrupt end in April 1861 when Virginia voted to secede from the Union.
 Seventeen year old George left school and returned to Spotsylvania where he was enlisted in Company E of the Ninth Virginia Cavalry by Francis C. Beverly.
 A story handed down through the generations says that George's mother selected a slave close to George's age who would take care of him while away from home.
-Nancy gave them the two best horses at Greenfield and watched them as they rode off to war.

 [Special thanks to artist Deborah Humphries for her skillful rendering of George Row's 19th century portrait]